 Each year, new trends emerge – from fashion, to cars, to food.
 The same can be said about landscape design.
 While in years past trends may have pointed to topiary art or expansive lawns to be gazed upon, this year’s trends are all about maximizing the potential of our gardens and landscapes to spend more time in them.
 After all, as much enjoyment as we get out of perfecting our outdoor space, there’s not much that can beat a functionally beautiful yard.
+If you found some inspiration below, don’t miss our forecast of landscaping trends for 2020!

 Dual-Purpose Landscape Elements